Certification: To declare that one has the ability to perform the task or duty in a proper manner.

 State versions of the training program: Delaware, New York, Oklahoma, Virginia, West Virginia, Tennessee and the general National WCO training program.

-Vertebrate Animal Pest Control Study Manual— Utah State Pesticide Applicators
+Vertebrate Animal Pest Control Study Manual– Ohio Department of Agriculture, Category 7 Pesticide Applicator

 Public-Health Pest Control Training Manual – Univ. of Florida